-Assembly prayers were held in classrooms eg Feast of Saint Mary MacKillop, Feast of the Assumption.
-The school is part of the Chisholm Region and our parishes are East Maitland and Morpeth.
+The school is part of the Chisholm Region, and our school parish is St Joseph's East Maitland.
 A number of staff are actively involved in parish ministries.
-Three teachers are involved in the Parish Sacramental Team supporting both parents and children in completing the Sacraments of Initiation.
-The Sacramental Program was restarted at the beginning of 2022 and all students enrolled in the program completed their Sacraments during this year.
+One of our teachers is involved in the Parish Sacramental Team supporting both parents and children in completing the Sacraments of Initiation.
 Kindergarten students were involved in a "Welcome to Parish' Mass for the Chisholm Region on the first Sunday of March.

 The school promotes attendance at the regular monthly "Kid's Mass" where students assist by welcoming, reading and playing guitar.

-The CSO RE Team provide significant staff support and Faith Development for formation courses and select development days as well as additional information via the Catholic Formation and Mission Tile on MN Connect and through Microsoft Teams.
-The staff continues to develop and embed the school's Social Justice Framework which guides the actions of our five established student leadership groups: Kid's Care, Gotcha Group, Games Gurus, Enviro Warriors, and Mini-Vinnies.
-Senior students attend a leadership day to develop a greater understanding of their commitment to leadership.
-These groups are then able to carry out their responsibilities according to the Framework timeline.
+Faith development opportunities are provided for teachers by the Catholic Schools Office and the CSO RE Team provide significant staff support and Faith Development via the Catholic Formation and Mission Tile on MN Connect and through Microsoft Teams.

+The school continued to promote their Social Justice Framework throughout the year with grades taking responsibility for selected Social Justice events by providing activities that reflect the See, Judge, Act model for classes to follow.
+This Framework also guides the actions of our five established student leadership groups: Kid's Care, Gotcha Group, Games Gurus, Enviro Warriors, and Mini-Vinnies.
+The groups develop a greater understanding of their commitment to leadership by organising and arranging activities and events according to the Framework timeline.
-Grades also opt to take responsibility for a specific Social Justice initiative through the year and present activities to all grades to increase understanding and knowledge of why we as Catholics support these initiatives.

 The teaching of Religion aligns with the Diocesan K-12 Religion Syllabus/Units of work and a Diocesan Scope and Sequence.
-In 2022 a new curriculum was introduced in the Kindergarten grades based on the pedagogy of "Encounter".
-Year 1 teachers attended a leadership day towards the end of 2022 in preparation for introducing their new curriculum the following year.
-In 2022 the Religious Education Test was held in term 3 and we received valuable feedback on this test at the end of the year.
+In 2023 Year 6 participated in the Diocesan Religious Education Test and we received valuable feedback at the end of the year.

-The Mercy Values of Respect, Compassion, Courage, Justice, Hospitality and Service continue to be taught in classrooms, are reinforced at school assembly time and in the weekly Christian Values Awards.
-The school supports Caritas and Catholic Missions with events to raise awareness and funds for these organisations.
-Our school also recognises Indigenous Australians and cultural events during Reconciliation Week & NAIDOC Week, Harmony Day, ANZAC Day and Remembrance Day
+The Mercy Values of Respect, Compassion, Courage, Justice, Hospitality and Service continued to be taught in classrooms, are reinforced at school assembly time and in the weekly Christian Values Awards.
+The school supports St Vincent de Paul through Mini-Vinnies as well as Caritas and Catholic Missions with events to raise awareness and funds for these organisations.
+Our school also recognises Indigenous Australians and cultural events during Reconciliation Week & NAIDOC Week, Harmony Day, ANZAC Day and Remembrance Day.